abhi8344/google-devops-workshop/04_pipelines/02_jenkins/01_install_jenkins.md

 # Install Jenkins

 Assuming helm is installed locally and on to your cluster, we can use that to deploy the stable jenkins chart.
-We will also setup ingress, and connect our jenkins deployment to the internet via ingress rules, in our chart.
+We will also setup ingress, and connect our jenkins deployment to the internet via lb, in our chart.

 `cd examples`

-Lets take a moment to review `jenkins-values.minikube.yml` and/or `jenkins-values.gke.yml`
+Lets take a moment to review `jenkins-values.gke.yml`

-**Minikube** Exposed as NodePort
-`helm upgrade --install jenkins stable/jenkins -f jenkins-values.minikube.yml`

 **GKE** Exposed as LoadBalancer
 `helm upgrade --install jenkins stable/jenkins -f jenkins-values.gke.yml`